dyno-might/dyno-might.github.io/2021-08-17-general-intelligence.md

 In a cigar distribution, once you know **g**, everything else is just random noise---one test no longer tells you anything about any other.
 (Mathematically, once you control for **g**, the partial correlations of the tests are zero.)

 In a *non*-cigar distribution, this doesn't happen.
 There's no single number that will make all the tests uncorrelated.
-There's interesting structure that would remain unexplained.
+Some interesting structure would remain unexplained.

 ## Mental tests aren't not cigars